iVis-at-Bilkent/chise.js/README.md

 `var instance = chise(options)`
 Creates an extension instance with the given options

+`instance.getSbgnvizInstance()`
+Get the Sbgnviz.js instance created for this Chise.js instance.

+`instance.getCy()`
+Get the Cytoscape.js instance created for this Chise.js instance.

 `instance.addNode(x, y , nodeclass, id, parent, visibility)` Adds a new node with the given class and at the given coordinates.
 Optionally you can set the id, parent and visibility of the node.
 Considers undoable option.